$1,396,278Average Value$565Average Price per Sq Ft4Homes For Sale

 Real estate developer Henry Boss took inspiration from the Tudor-style houses of Tewkesbury, England, when he began designing the northwest Washington, D.C., community of Foxhall in 1925.
 This plot of hilly terrain between the Potomac River and Georgetown University was once the estate of Henry Foxall, former mayor of Georgetown, ironworking tycoon and supplier of U.S. canons during the War of 1812.
 Foxall was the neighborhood’s intended namesake, but when early signage included a stray “H,” Boss kept it.
 Now a designated historic district, Foxhall is known for its unique design and walkable location.
 “The rowhouses look like something straight out of an English village.
 There’s nowhere else in the city that looks like this,” says Erin Sobanski, a Realtor with Compass who also lives in Foxhall.
 “We’ve got this lovely park-like layout, so there are always people out walking and kids running around.”
 Cherry blossom and mulberry trees dot grassy traffic circles popular for picnics and soccer games.
 Strolling through densely forested Glover-Archbold Park leads to the Gothic Revival-style buildings of Georgetown University and then to Georgetown’s main shopping district, home to chain retailers and cozy bars.

-Welcome to the Foxhall neighborhood of Washington, DC.
+Welcome to Foxhall, a historic neighborhood in northwest Washington, DC.

-Many homes in Foxhall sit above street level to offer residents plenty of privacy.
+Many homes in Foxhall sit above street level, offering privacy and scenic views.

 1/2